rotemyohanan/time-machine/Spring/typesafeConfiguration.md

+Annotation

     @ConfigurationProperties

-Annotate with @configurationProperties

-turns all of your application configuration into typesafe POJOs
+Turns all of your application configuration into typesafe POJOs

 @Component annotation - add the configuration in the component scan